Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases

-Here, we report observation of dynamical evolution of many-body coherence in quasi-1D Bose gases quenched from repulsive to attractive interactions.
-Our quasi-1D gases differ significantly from harmonically trapped ones.
-As illustrated in Fig.~\ref{fig:fig1}a, the gas is confined by an elongated optical box trap, featuring prethermalized density fluctuations over a homogeneous background (see~\cite{SM}) and sharp density gradients at the edges in the initial superfluid phase (a1).
+Here, we report the observation of dynamical evolution of many-body coherence in quasi-1D Bose gases quenched from repulsive to attractive interactions.
+The emergent dynamics of our box-trapped quasi-1D gases differs significantly from harmonically trapped ones; see also Supplementary Material (SM) for relevant comparisons.
+As illustrated in Fig.~\ref{fig:fig1}a, the gas is confined by an elongated optical box trap, featuring prethermalized density fluctuations over a homogeneous background (see~SM) and sharp density gradients at the edges in the initial superfluid phase (a1).
 After an interaction quench (a2), the gas evolves towards displaying not only noise-amplified density modulations in the bulk but also shock waves arising from the edges.
 By monitoring local density and phase fluctuations through in-situ imaging and matter-wave interference, respectively, we observe the resulting dynamical generation of density modulations with preserved phase coherence.
 Interestingly, this emerging signature represents neither solitons nor breathers but non-insulated density and phase profiles as remnants of the nonlinear stage of MI in quasi-1D, as visualized by the first- and second-order coherence.
 At longer hold times, we find that the phase correlation length scale is shortened to the healing length, which we attribute to global dephasing.

 Exploiting a reverse quench, that is, ramping the interaction from attractive back to its initial repulsive value, the system returns to a modulationally stable regime (a3).
 We observe that quasi-long-range phase coherence re-establishes progressively at slower ramps.
 Both our experiments and mean-field simulations indicate that density modulations at the attractive interaction convert to dark solitary waves in the repulsive interaction regime.
 Our studies on defect dynamics suggest the importance of extended dimensionality beyond pure 1D phenomenology, where we attest that mechanisms for defect annihilation~\cite{Becker_2013,kwon2014relaxation,kanai2021true} are responsible for reinstating the global phase coherence.